-When it was time to replace steel-dome gas collecting covers, the Town Branch Wastewater Treatment Plant contacted GTI.
-Find out why the plant decided on modular covers for its four tanks.
+When it was time to replace steel-dome gas collecting covers, the Town Branch Wastewater Treatment Plant went with a more economical option

 The Town Branch Wastewater Treatment Plant located in Lexington, Kentucky, serves a population of 130,000 — about 60 percent of Lexington-Fayette County.
 The plant began operating in 1919, and currently treats almost 11 billion gallons of wastewater annually.

 The Town Branch Wastewater Treatment Plant needed to replace failing steel-dome gas collecting covers.
 This meant converting four existing tanks, which included a blending tank, two secondary digesters and a side-stream holding tank.

 With the changes taking place, the plant knew it needed an odor-control solution and something to help maintain a more consistent temperature throughout the year without having to add heat.
 J Dwight Thompson Company, GTI’s area representative specializing in municipal and industrial water and wastewater process equipment, suggested the plant consider re-covering the tanks to minimize odors, but with a more economical product.